Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Background and terminology

-in $G/P_J$.
-If $w \in W^J$, then the dimension of $X^J(w)$ is $\ell(w)$, the length of $w$.
-Note that for Kac-Moody groups $G$, the flag variety $G/P_J$ can be an infinite-dimensional ind-variety, but the Schubert varieties $X^J(w)$ are always finite-dimensional.
+For basic facts about Schubert varieties, we refer again to \cite{Ku02}, and in particular to the facts about Tits systems in \cite[section 5.1]{Ku02}.
+As in loc. cit., a \emph{(standard) parabolic subgroup} of $W$ is a subgroup $W_J$ generated by a subset $J \subset S$.
+If $J \subseteq S$, we let $P_J := B W_J B$ be the \emph{parabolic subgroup} of $G$ corresponding to $J$.
+The partial flag variety associated to $J$ is then $X^J := G / P_J$.
+Let $W^J \simeq W / W_J$ denote the set of minimal length coset representatives.
+If $w \in W^J$, then the \emph{Schubert variety} associated to $w$ is the closure $X^J(w):=\overline{B w P_J}/P_J$.
+The dimension of $X^J(w)$ is $\ell(w)$, the Coxeter length of $w$ with respect to $S$.
+Note that for Kac-Moody groups $G$, the flag variety $X^J$ can be an infinite-dimensional ind-variety, but the Schubert varieties $X^J(w)$ are always finite-dimensional.